discreetlogcontracts/dlcspecs/Messaging.md

    * [`redeemscript_len*byte`:`script`]

 `prevtx_tx` is the serialized transaction whose `prevtx_vout` output is being spent.
-The transaction is used to validate this output's value and to validate that it is a SegWit output.
+The transaction is used to validate this spent output's value and to validate that it is a SegWit output.

 `max_witness_len` is the total serialized length of the witness data that will be supplied (e.g. sizeof(varint) + sizeof(witness) for each) in `funding_signatures`.